 Forty percent of Wisconsin residents get their drinking water from private wells.

-- Test annually for bacteria and nitrate.
+- Test for bacteria at least once a year.

 - Test at least once for arsenic (and more often if it is found).

 You may want to test for other drinking water contaminants depending on the location of the well and age of the property.

 Test your well right away if you notice a change in the color, taste, or smell of your water.